RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Acknowledgements

 \section{Acknowledgements}

 This work was supported, in whole or in part, by the Bill {\&} Melinda Gates Foundation [INV-019229].
 Under the grant conditions of the Foundation, a Creative Commons Attribution 4.0 Generic License has already been assigned to the Author Accepted Manuscript version that might arise from this submission.
 The findings and conclusions contained within are those of the authors and do not necessarily reflect positions or policies of the Bill {\&} Melinda Gates Foundation.
-The authors would also like to thank Andrew Trister and Isabelle Lacroix for useful discussion and support.
+The authors would also like to thank Andrew Trister, Isabelle Lacroix, Benjamin Swerner, and Lindsay Edwards for useful discussion and support.

 \makeatletter \makeatother